violetatrium/lede/README.txt

-7. Use "git add" to add the new packages and/or feeds that were downloaded for the new hardware type to the cache and commit all the canges for the new hardware in a single commit.
+7. Use "git add" to add the new packages and/or feeds that were downloaded for the new hardware type to the cache and commit all the changes for the new hardware in a single commit.

 8. Go to the unum-v2 repository and make any changes required to make the Minim agent function properly for the new hardware type.